rmbolger/Posh-ACME/Tutorial.md

 Keep in mind that **PluginArgs are saved to the local profile and tied to the current ACME account**.
 This is what enables easy renewals that we'll discuss in the next section.
 It also means you can generate additional certificates without having to specify the PluginArgs parameter again as long as you're using the same DNS plugin.
 However, because new values overwrite old values, it means that you can't use different sets of parameters for different certificates unless you create a different ACME account.

-## Renewing A Certificate
+## Renewals and Deployment

-Now that you have a cert that can successfully answer DNS challenges via a plugin, it's even easier to renew it.
+Now that you have a cert order that can successfully answer DNS challenges via a plugin, it's even easier to renew it.

 ```powershell
 Submit-Renewal
 ```

 The module saves all of the parameters associated with an order and re-uses the same values to renew it.
 It will throw a warning right now because the cert hasn't reached the suggested renewal window.
 But you can use `-Force` to do it anyway if you want to try it.
+Let's Encrypt currently caches authorizations for roughly 30 days, so the forced renewal won't need to go through validating the challenges again.

-If you end up with multiple certs or even multiple accounts with multiple certs, there are flags to renew all of those as well.
+If you multiple orders on an account or even multiple accounts, there are flags to renew all of those as well.

 ```powershell
 # renew all orders on the current account